shharrison/CodeSample/README.md

 # Sample-Code

-<<<<<<< HEAD
-This repository contains an unsupervised learning model for classifying a [dataset](https://d1p17r2m4rzlbo.cloudfront.net/wp-content/uploads/2017/04/a910602.csv) of Arabic-language tweets about the Syrian civil war into eight content areas.
-The report outlining the analysis and containing the model's output can be found [here](https://github.com/cfss-fa19/hw09/blob/6d58d6dc10038d97e1b6dbe4c0985a9739c6840f/Homework-9.Rmd).
+This repository contains an unsupervised learning model for classifying an existing dataset of Arabic-language tweets about the Syrian civil war into eight content areas.
+The report containing the code and the model's output can be found [here](https://github.com/shharrison/Sample-Code/blob/master/Code-Sample-1.md).
 =======
 This repository contains a supervised learning model for an existing dataset containing the Arabic text of tweets related to the Syrian civil war, classifying those tweets into one of seven general content areas.
 The content areas included: